iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.2/report.md

 > Doesn't save my runs and stays on first page so I can't see how I'm progressing through the run I.e what's coming up next ?
 Mins walk/ run<br> :date: __2021-05-24 15:26:43__

 > Awful app that is totally unreliable and continously cuts out whilst in use, rendering its existence totally pointless.<br> :date: __2021-05-24 13:10:33__

-> Downloaded 3 times but app freezing at the "let's get started" page.
-To tech support to sort it out!<br> :date: __2021-05-20 21:49:04__